bioinformatics-policlinicogemelli/Varan/README.md

 ├── FUSIONS
 │   └── Fusions.tsv
 │
-└── sample.tsv
+├──sample.tsv
 │
 └── patient.tsv
 ```
 Where:
-* <p align="justify">*CombinedVariantOutput.tsv* is a tsv file that is necessary to TMB, MSI and Fusions evaluation and that has to contain [TMB], [MSI] and [Fusions] fields.
+<p align="justify">*CombinedVariantOutput.tsv* is a tsv file that is necessary to TMB, MSI and Fusions evaluation and that has to contain [TMB], [MSI] and [Fusions] fields.
 It has to be named as *PatientID_CombinedVariantOutput.tsv*

 ⚠️ <i> If this file is not present, the information regarding [TMB] and [MSI] will be taken from the previously mentioned template (sample.tsv), while [Fusions] will be taken from the Fusions.tsv file<i>

-* <p align="justify">*patient.tsv* is a tsv file that is necessary to map the sample ID to the patient ID.
+ <p align="justify"> patient.tsv  is a tsv file that is necessary to map the sample ID to the patient ID.

 ⚠️ *An example of both input types can be found in the **input_templates** folder*